tinymce/tinymce-docs/advanced/security.md

 | style-src 'self' 'unsafe-inline';        | Styles are used on dialogs and menus to position them relative to other elements.
 | font-src 'self' *.tiny.cloud;            | Fonts are used for icons in the UI and is loaded from external files.

-You can use this CSP header when served from the cloud:
+Use this CSP header when using the Tiny Cloud:

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'none'; script-src 'self' *.tinymce.com *.tiny.cloud; connect-src 'self' *.tinymce.com *.tiny.cloud; img-src 'self' *.tinymce.com *.tiny.cloud data: blob:; style-src 'self' 'unsafe-inline' *.tinymce.com *.tiny.cloud; font-src 'self' *.tinymce.com *.tiny.cloud;" />
 ```

-You can use this CSP header when served from a local domain excludes the *.tinymce.com domain:
+Use this CSP header when self-hosting TinyMCE from a local domain (excludes the *.tiny.cloud domain):

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self' data: blob:; style-src 'self' 'unsafe-inline'; font-src 'self';" />